tylerpaige/babel/README.md

 This, of course, is entirely gratuitous, as there is no need for a dictionary for a language of this sort.
 (Just realized this.
 Fuck.)

+<h5>Notes for creating keys at school</h5>

+This is just a sample project to get the students in a guest lecture at Cooper Union going with GitHub and Heroku.

+//Create Keys
+ssh-keygen -t rsa

+heroku login
+//login

+//Clear your previous keys
+heroku keys:clear
+heroky keys:add chose the id_rsa key

+//cd to the directory
+cd ~/documents/_tcp/cooper-union-class

+//create new heroku instance
+heroku create

+//salt n peppa - push it
+git push heroku master //where "master" is the branch you want to push